biergaizi/chrome-bookmark-sort-out/README.md

 Fifth, run the script with no parameter.
 Your new Bookmark will write to standard output, you should use data stream redirection to redirect them to a file.

-Sixth, copy this file back to the chrome config folder, and rename it back to "Bookmarks", restart Chrome, them you can see your new Bookmarks!
+Sixth, copy this file back to the chrome config folder, and rename it back to "Bookmarks", restart Chrome, then you can see your new Bookmarks!

 I got an error, it not works:
 ------------------------------